|

 Feature.
 Select the line segment you want to use for alignment.

+The feature is now aligned to this line segment.
 In the example on the left, the bottom edge of the polygon has

 been selected and is then aligned to the line segment on the left-hand